Women's suffrage in the United States: MacKenzie v. Hare

 Section 3 of the Expatriation Act of 1907 provided for loss of citizenship by American women who married aliens.
-The Supreme Court of the United States first considered the Expatriation Act of 1907 in the 1915 case MacKenzie v.
+The U.S. Supreme Court first considered the Expatriation Act of 1907 in the 1915 case MacKenzie v.
 Hare.
 The plaintiff, a suffragist named Ethel MacKenzie, was living in California, which since 1911 had extended the franchise to women.
 However, she had been denied voter registration by the respondent in his capacity as a Commissioner of the San Francisco Board of Election on the grounds of her marriage to a Scottish man.
-MacKenzie contended that the Expatriation Act of 1907 "if intended to apply to her, is beyond the authority of Congress", as neither the Fourteenth Amendment nor any other part of the Constitution gave Congress the power to "denationalize a citizen without his concurrence".
+MacKenzie contended that the Expatriation Act of 1907 "if intended to apply to her, is beyond the authority of Congress", as neither the 14th Amendment nor any other part of the Constitution gave Congress the power to "denationalize a citizen without his concurrence".
 However, Justice Joseph McKenna, writing the majority opinion, stated that while "[i]t may be conceded that a change of citizenship cannot be arbitrarily imposed, that is, imposed without the concurrence of the citizen", but "[t]he law in controversy does not have that feature.
 It deals with a condition voluntarily entered into, with notice of the consequences."
 Justice James Clark McReynolds, in a concurring opinion, stated that the case should be dismissed for lack of jurisdiction.